 • Early adopters gain performance advantages

-• Client expectations shift quickly
+• Client expectations shift rapidly

-• Tech becomes embedded in daily workflows
+• Technology becomes embedded in daily workflows

-• Value shifts from availability to experience
+• Value moves from availability to experience

-The future
+The future of the agent's role

 But it will change what clients expect from their first interaction with your agency.
 It will change how teams manage volume.
 And it will change what operational excellence looks like.